Audi A5 Sportback review

 Reliability and Safety

-All Sportback models feature an electronic handbrake as standard, and like the BMW there’s also a raft of hi-tech safety options, including adaptive cruise control, lane keep assist and blind spot monitoring.
+All Sportback models feature an electronic handbrake as standard, and there’s also a raft of hi-tech safety options, including adaptive cruise control, lane keep assist and blind spot monitoring.

-If you’re planning on owning the car for a long time, Audi’s extended warranty deals provide either four years and 75,000 miles of cover for £535, or five years/90,000 for £1,225.
+The A5 Sportback comes with a three-year/60,000 mile warranty.
+If you’re planning on owning the car for a long time, Audi’s optional extended warranty deals provide either four years and 75,000 miles of cover for £535, or five years/90,000 miles for £1,225.